bessagroup/CRATE/_sources/rst_doc_files/advanced_usage/interface_clustering_algorithm.rst.txt

            available_clustering_alg = {'< id >': 'New clustering algorithm', }

-* **Step 4** - In :py:mod:`crate.clustering.clusteringalgs`, import and add the initialization of the new clustering algorithm in the :py:meth:`~crate.clustering.clusteringals.ClusterAnalysis.get_fitted_estimator` method of class :py:class:`~crate.clustering.clusteringals.ClusterAnalysis`:
+* **Step 4** - In :py:mod:`cratepy.clustering.clusteringalgs`, import and add the initialization of the new clustering algorithm in the :py:meth:`~cratepy.clustering.clusteringals.ClusterAnalysis.get_fitted_estimator` method of class :py:class:`~cratepy.clustering.clusteringals.ClusterAnalysis`:

     .. code-block:: python
        :emphasize-lines: 3, 12-14